cinemagoer/cinemagoer/docs/usage/index.rst

 Usage
 =====

-Here you can find information about how to use IMDbPY to write your own scripts or programs.
+Here you can find information about how to use IMDbPY in your own scripts or programs.

 .. warning::